sreeram-venkitesh/sreeram-venkitesh.github.io/data/blog/devise.md

 bundle exec rails db:migrate
 ```

-Once the migration has been run, you’ve actually done everything you need to set up use authentication in your project!
+Once the migration has been run, you’ve actually done everything you need to set up user authentication in your project!

 Go to [http://localhost:3000/users/sign_up](http://localhost:3000/users/sign_up) in your browser, and you will be shown with a sign up form where you can create an account by entering your email and password!
 Remember that all these routes, views and the controllers taking care of these actions are generated by devise and we just had to configure what features we need when we installed it.